How to decide between an Android and iOS app:

 It comes down to clearly defining your organisation, users and the role of mobile apps in their day-to-day lives.
-Having developed apps for over 10 years, we’ve seen the success and failure of apps on both platforms, here’s how to choose between Android and iOS.
+Throughout our 10 years in mobile app development, we’ve seen the success and failure of apps on both platforms, here’s how to choose between Android and iOS.

 Questions to ask app development companies: